Interactions Blog Banner

 These basic algorithms for teaching a machine to complete tasks and classify like a human date back several decades.
 The difference between now and when the models were first invented is that the more information is fed into the algorithms, the more accurate they become.
 The past few decades have seen massive scalability of data and information, allowing for much more accurate predictions than were ever possible in the long history of machine learning.

-New techniques in the field – that mostly involve combining pieces that already existed in the past – have enabled an extraordinary research effort in Deep Neural Networks (DNN).
+New machine learning techniques in the field – that mostly involve combining pieces that already existed in the past – have enabled an extraordinary research effort in Deep Neural Networks (DNN).
 This has not been the result of a major breakthrough, but rather of much faster computers and thousands of researchers contributing incremental improvements.
 This has enabled researchers to expand what’s possible, to the point that machines are outperforming humans for difficult but narrowly defined tasks such as recognizing faces or playing the game of Go.

 The Importance of Machine Learning

 Machine learning has several very practical applications that drive the kind of real business results – such as time and money savings – that have the potential to dramatically impact the future of your organization.
-At Interactions in particular, we see tremendous impact occurring within the customer care industry, whereby machine learning is allowing people to get things done more quickly and efficiently.
+At Interactions in particular, we see tremendous machine learning impact occurring within the customer care industry, whereby machine learning is allowing people to get things done more quickly and efficiently.
 Through Virtual Assistant solutions, machine learning automates tasks that would otherwise need to be performed by a live agent – such as changing a password or checking an account balance.
 This frees up valuable agent time that can be used to focus on the kind of customer care that humans perform best: high touch, complicated decision-making that is not as easily handled by a machine.
 At Interactions, we further improve the process by eliminating the decision of whether a request should be sent to a human or a machine: unique Adaptive Understanding technology, the machine learns to be aware of its limitations, and bail out to humans when it has a low confidence in providing the correct solution.

 Machine learning has made dramatic improvements in the past few years, but we are still very far from reaching human performance.
 Many times, the machine needs the assistance of human to complete its task.
 At Interactions, we have deployed Virtual Assistant solutions that seamlessly blend artificial with true human intelligence to deliver the highest level of accuracy and understanding.